judemille/rust-xplane/README.md

 platforms.
 These interfaces should *mostly* be safe.

 This project is designed to support any 64-bit version of X-Plane, so long as the right feature gates are used.
+Testing is performed with XPLM400 and X-Plane 12, but an effort will be made to keep base API compatibility at XPLM210.
+Please open an issue if there is a compatibility regression.

 ## Status